 What is a cavity?

-A cavity is an area on a tooth that has started to decay.
+A cavity is an area on a tooth that has started to decay because of a buildup of plaque and bacteria.
 This decay causes a hole to form in the surface of the tooth.
 This damage is, unfortunately, permanent—even if the tooth doesn’t hurt yet.
-Sometimes you can spot cavities with the naked eye, but the best way is to have a dental exam (which is included with every cleaning you get at Tend).
+Sometimes you can spot cavities with the naked eye—you may even see visible holes—but the best way is to have a dental exam (which is included with every cleaning you get at Tend).

 There’s a myth we’d like to bust about cavities.
 Just because you have one doesn’t mean you’re doing anything wrong.
-Some mouths are more cavity prone than others and there are a lot of factors to consider.
-Brushing and flossing regularly are the best ways to prevent cavities, but they’re not a guarantee against them.
+It’s a lot more complicated than simply avoiding sugary foods—some mouths are just more cavity prone than others and there are a lot of factors to consider.
+Brushing with a fluoride toothpaste and flossing regularly is the best way to prevent cavities, but good oral hygiene alone is not a guarantee against them.
 So if you have a cavity, don’t feel bad.
 (And we won’t try to make you.)
 Let’s fill it, and get you back to health.